 By Steve Zurier, BizTech Magazine

-Josh Bauer, associate director of IT infrastructure for pharmaceutical company Acorda Therapeutics, says Acorda deployed Syncplicity after employees started using free versions of Dropbox and Box, and the IT department needed a better way to manage documents.
+Josh Bauer, associate director of IT infrastructure for pharmaceutical company Acorda Therapeutics, says Acorda deployed Syncplicity by Axway after employees started using free versions of Dropbox and Box, and the IT department needed a better way to manage documents.